trivia

 What is vibration control (seismic)?

 Vibration control (seismic damping) is a technology that primarily reduces vibration (shaking) of buildings and other structures.
 It absorbs vibration and seismic energy to quickly reduce shaking.
 This technology is used to counteract vibrations that occur in a variety of situations.
-When the vibration in question is an earthquake, it is described as vibration control.
+Generally, when the vibration in question is an earthquake, it is described as vibration control.

-● Seismic Response Control Mechanism
+Seismic Response Control Mechanism

 Vibration control technology is achieved primarily through the use of devices called "vibration control devices.
 By attaching these devices to a structure, they absorb the shaking of the structure and reduce vibration.

-● Seismic Response Control Device Type
+Seismic Response Control Device Type

 This section describes each type of vibration control device used to reduce building sway during earthquakes.